transdigiware/blockchain/howto/ibp-console-create-app.md

 You can also deploy the commercial paper tutorial sample code onto an {{site.data.keyword.blockchainfull_notm}} Platform network.
 This allows you to quickly get started interacting with your network and use the sample to download the necessary dependencies.
 The sample code also includes examples of how you can import certificates into a [wallet](https://hyperledger-fabric.readthedocs.io/en/release-2.2/developapps/wallet.html){: external} and use your connection profile to build a [Fabric gateway](https://hyperledger-fabric.readthedocs.io/en/release-2.2/developapps/gateway.html){: external}.
 The tutorial can be used by two different organizations to complete different transactions with a single asset.
 If you used the [Build a network tutorial](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network) to deploy two peer organizations that are connected to a channel, you can interact with the tutorial by using both organizations.

-Follow the steps below to deploy the sample on your network.
+Use the following steps to deploy the sample on your network.
 You can review the tutorial in the Fabric Documentation [commercial paper tutorial](https://hyperledger-fabric.readthedocs.io/en/release-2.2/tutorial/commercial_paper.html){: external} for more details about the smart contracts and the application structure.

 ### Prerequisites
 {: #ibp-console-app-commercial-paper-prereq}